 Back to All Events

-"Lost Letters from Gaza" in association with Gallery Habibi
+“Choreographies of Resistance from Gaza to the Bay” in association with Gallery Habibi

 • 3036 24th Street San Francisco, CA 94110 USA (map)

-Stephanie Sherman (She/her) is a queer anti-Zionist Jew, choreographer, dancer, bilingual poet, visual artist, and activist, committed to social justice and challenging borders of identity.
-With 25 years of experience working between the US, Ecuador, and Mexico, her artistic practice is shaped by her activism, and queer feminism.
+Stephanie Sherman is a queer anti-Zionist Jew, choreographer, dancer, published bilingual poet, and visual artist, who is committed to social justice.
+With 25 years of experience working between the US, Ecuador, and Mexico, her artistic practice is shaped by her activism.
 She holds a PhD in Performance Studies from UC Berkeley, an MFA in Dance from NYU, and is a two-time Fulbright Award grantee (Mexico & Ecuador).
-Stephanie is a professor at California College of the Arts and San Jose State University.
+She is a professor at California College of the Arts and San Jose State University.
 Her work, a fusion of dance, poetry, and surrealist visual art, engages cultural identity, gender, disability, and national borders.
-Drawing influence from Prometheus Dance Company, Teatro Ciego (where she was a resident choreographer), and mentors like Guillermo Gómez Peña and Kathleen Hermesdorf, her practice is collaborative, accessible, and ever-evolving.
-In addition to her performance work, Stephanie is a scholar and educator, with a focus on Mexican visual art and queer activism.
-Her video-dance project Manifiesta with her queer and female students contributed to Mexico’s first institutional gender protocols in national dance education.
+Her practice is collaborative, accessible, and ever-evolving.
+Stephanie is also a scholar and educator with a focus on choreographies of resistance in Mexican art.

 Previous